openstack/cinder/doc/source/configuration/block-storage/drivers/MacroSAN-storage-driver.rst

      - All
    * - macrosan_client
      - ``True``
-     - Macrosan iscsi_clients list.You can configure multiple clients.
+     - Macrosan iscsi_clients list.
+You can configure multiple clients.
        You can configure it in this format:
        (hostname; client_name; sp1_iscsi_port; sp2_iscsi_port),
        E.g: